d3basmi1a/d3basmi1a/README.md

 -----
 <div align="center">

 🚀 If my code made you laugh, star the repo!
-If it made you cry, I'm sorry (maybe) ✨ © 2025 [Debasmita Mondal](https://github.com/d3basmi1a).
+If it made you cry, I'm sorry (maybe) ✨ <br>
+© 2025 [Debasmita Mondal](https://github.com/d3basmi1a).
 All rights reserved<br>
 Last Edited on: 9/7/2025
 </div>